Koushikdevwflx/SimonSays-Game/README.md

 ## ABOUT
-I re-created the Netflix landing page UI design using `HTML`, `CSS` and a bit of `JavaScript` for the tabs.
-I use modern CSS3+ techniques like Grid, Flex, overlays, shadows, etc
+A web-based implementation of the classic "Simon Says" game.Test your memory and reaction skills by repeating the sequence of colors.It is made using `HTML`, `CSS` and `JavaScript'.

 ## Built With
 * HTML